Annahilt

-Annahilt has a primary school, hair dressers, Scout Hall, an Orange Hall, a residential care home and a play park.
+Annahilt has a primary school, hair dressers, Scout Hall, an Orange Hall and a play park.
 There is also a business park to the north, on the Glebe Road.
-Annahilt also has a three-star caravan site, known as the 'Lakeside View Caravan Park', on the Magheraconluce Road.
+Annahilt also has a caravan site, known as the 'Lakeside View Caravan Park', on the Magheraconluce Road.

 History

 Maps of the early 19th century show little development at Annahilt beyond a schoolhouse and a small number of dwellings near the main crossroads.
 The settlement grew much in the second half of the 20th century.
 The primary school was founded in 1801.

 A church was founded on the site of the current Annahilt Church of Ireland (Church of the Ascension) in the 8th century.
 Founded by Saint Molibba, it was known as Enaceilte.
 The church was rebuilt in 1422 and again in 1741, while the present church was built in 1856.
 The only remaining part of the medieval church is a ruined tower, which sits in the graveyard.